MicrosoftDocs/ATADocs/ATPDocs/security-assessment-edit-misconfigured-ca-acl.md

 <!--IMAGE TBD-->

 1. Research why the CA ACL is misconfigured.
-1. REmediate the issues by removing all permissions that grant unprivileged built-in groups with *Manage CA* and/or *Manage certificates* permissions.
+1. Remediate the issues by removing all permissions that grant unprivileged built-in groups with *Manage CA* and/or *Manage certificates* permissions.

 Make sure to test your settings in a controlled environment before turning them on in production.